Alxandr/master-thesis/src/chapter-4/solvable.md

 access to local resources during the exam, it's unlikely they didn't also take the time to figure out what local resources they could access without raising any flags.

+## Anti-plagiarism software
+The University of Southern Denmark has been successful in using anti-plagiarism software in order to catch students who have cheated on digital exams [@Nielsen2014].
+Anti-plagiarism software can be a useful and automated tool to flag potentially cheating students, after which a manual investigation can be started.
+This is most useful however, in exams where students are allowed access to learning resources, online or not.
+The software might also be able to flag if two or more students are collaborating in some way during the exam.
+The paper on digital assessments at the University of Southern Denmark also states that the anti-plagiarism software has a preventative effect on cheating in that the students know that there is a higher chance of getting caught.
+No data is provided to support this claim however.